- Search The Registry

 Other African American architects during the first half of the 20th century include George Washington Foster, Vertner Woodson Tandy, John Lewis Wilson, Julian Francis Abele, Paul Revere Williams, George Washington Smith.
 Williams, though discouraged by his Los Angeles High School teacher, worked his way through the University of Southern California’s School of Architecture and went on to considerable fame.
 He designed homes for Betty Grable, Frank Sinatra, Cary Grant, and many other Hollywood stars.
 He also designed the Los Angeles Airport (LAX) Exposition Restaurant.
 Clarence W. “Cap” Wigington became a renowned architect across the Midwestern United States in a time when there were few African American architects in the entire United States.
 Wigington was the nation's first Black municipal architect, working for the city of Saint Paul, Minnesota for 34 years.

 In 1968, Whitney M. Young, Jr., civil rights leader, addressed the continued racism in the architecture profession when speaking at the national convention of the American Institute of Architects (AIA).
 His speech caused the Ford Foundation to establish scholarships and the AIA itself created a task force on equal opportunity.
-The recession of the mid-1970s hurt the entire architectural profession as did President Nixon’s freeze on construction of low -income housing.
-Soon after, William Coleman, a Black lawyer form Philadelphia, established a landmark affirmative action program which mandated that 15% of federal funds for mass transit projects be awarded to minority firms.
+The recession of the mid-1970s hurt the entire architectural profession as did President Nixon’s freeze on construction of low-income housing.
+Soon after, William Coleman, a Black lawyer from Philadelphia, established a landmark affirmative action program that mandated that 15% of federal funds for mass transit projects be awarded to minority firms.

 The Encyclopedia of African American Heritage